 Valve on the other hand… Well, they don’t have any sort of subscription service.
 The Steam Cloud is available to all users (as long as the developers enable the feature in their games).
 What they have instead are regular crazy sales where games in the Steam catalogue old and new are reduced by up to 75%.
 You’ll also notice they didn’t announce any cameras or motion-control nonsense, instead trying to come up with new, more accurate and efficient ways for users to interact with their games with less latency.
 Their controller is different, and its hard to picture exactly how it might work at this stage, but you get the feeling they’ve thought about how most users actually want to interact with their games, and how such interactions can be improved, rather than going “wouldn’t it be cool if…”, which seems to be everyone else’s approach.

-The key difference here is that Microsoft and Sony and publishers who are only interested in making money, whereas Valve are a developer who actually make games (occasionally!) and seem to have a much better idea of what gamers (and other developers, including the very creative and popular indie studios) actually want, rather than trying to sell pointless gimmicks to consumers, making people jump through hoops and forcing everyone involved to pay them through the nose for the privilege.
-Valve are also being a lot more open about their platforms, making it easier and cheaper for developers to make games for them.
+The key difference here is that Microsoft and Sony and publishers who are only interested in making money, whereas Valve is a developer who actually makes games (occasionally!) and seems to have a much better idea of what gamers (and other developers, including the very creative and popular indie studios) actually want, rather than trying to sell pointless gimmicks to consumers, making people jump through hoops and forcing everyone involved to pay them through the nose for the privilege.
+Valve is also being a lot more open about their platforms, making it easier and cheaper for developers to make games for them.